-AMG's affiliate model provides it with a fairly diverse mix of AUM and revenue, with exposure to both value and growth investment styles as well as fixed-income and alternative investments.
+AMG's affiliate model provides it with a diverse mix of AUM and revenue, with exposure to both value and growth investment styles as well as fixed-income and alternative investments.

-Higher tax rates and ongoing succession planning at boutique asset management firms are expected to accelerate the sale of equity stakes in many of these types of firms to larger financial institutions.
+Concerns over high tax rates and ongoing succession planning at boutique asset management firms are expected to accelerate the sale of equity stakes in many of these types of firms to larger financial institutions.
 Read more

-AMG's core business strategy depends on continued growth from existing affiliates and successful new investments in boutique asset managers.
+AMG's core business strategy depends on continued growth from its existing affiliates and successful new investments in boutique asset managers.